nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 basic computing skills.
 Unlike other software courses we had attended, the focus in the boot camps was on good programming habits and design.
 As biologists, we saw a need for more material focussed on R, the language that has come to dominate biological research.
+We are experts, but have more experience than many biologists.
 Hence the nice R code blog.

 ## Key elements of nice R code
 We will now briefly consider some of the key principles of writing nice code.